elst0547/Staple_CSCI2270_FinalProject/README.md

 ## Project Summary

-	We are going to make a database of music artists and songs and have features such as search, artist information, and youtube links.
-This enables people to search for artists, and after they have found the artist they can go and listen to their music and watch videos from youtube.
-Also links to soundcloud or other music sites might be implemented so if a song or artist wasn't on one site, they could be found another way through another site.
+	We are going to make a library of different functions that can be included and used by anyone.
+The purpose of our library will be to provide the user functions that allow them to change from one kind of data structure to another.
+For example we will have a function that allows a person to pass in an array and then return a tree with all the data from the array organized in a tree.

 ## How to Run